ChristianKeine/offline-series-resistance-correction/README.md

 # Offline series resistance correction
-Matlab function to perform offline series resistance correction/compensation of recorded currents based on *"Traynelis SF (1998) Software-based correction of single compartment series resistance errors.
-J Neurosci Methods 86:25–34."*
+Matlab(tm) function to perform offline series resistance correction/compensation of recorded currents based on [*"Traynelis SF (1998) Software-based correction of single compartment series resistance errors.
+J Neurosci Methods 86:25–34."*](https://dx.doi.org/10.1016/S0165-0270(98)00140-X).

 During whole-cell voltage-clamp experiments, the resistance across the patch pipette (series resistance) can introduce considerable errors on the amplitude and kinetics of the recorded currents.
 While in most cases a large portion of this error can be corrected online by the patch-clamp amplifier, the remaining Rs can lead to erroneous estimation of currents.
 This is especially important if the amount of uncomensated Rs changes during the recording or differs between experiments.
 A simple software-based solution allows for the correction of the remaining Rs after the experiment (see original publication for details).